satryo-pramahardi/tj-system/README.md

-# Transjakarta Vehicle Tracking System
+# Vehicle Tracking System

-This project is a backend system for tracking Transjakarta vehicles in real-time.
+This project is a backend system for tracking vehicles in real-time.
 It collects location data from vehicles via MQTT, stores it in a PostgreSQL database, and provides a RESTful API to query the latest position or travel history.

 It also includes geofencing support—when a vehicle enters a predefined area, an event is triggered and published through RabbitMQ.
 Everything runs inside Docker for easy setup and isolation.